metal3d/katenary/README.md

 - if `ports` and/or `expose` section, katenary will create Services and bind the port to the corresponding container port
 - `depends_on` will add init containers to wait for the depending service (using the first port)
 - `env_file` list will create a configMap object per environemnt file (⚠ todo: the "to-service" label doesn't work with configMap for now)
-- some labels can help to bind values:
+- some labels can help to bind values, for example:
-    - `katenary.io/expose-ingress: true` will expose the first port or expose to an ingress
+    - `katenary.io/ingress: 80` will expose the port 80 in a ingress
     - `katenary.io/to-service: VARNAME` will convert the value to a variable `{{ .Release.Name }}-VARNAME` - it's usefull when you want to pass the name of a service as a variable (think about the service name for mysql to pass to a container that wants to connect to this)

 Exemple of a possible `docker-compose.yaml` file: